 - these products can also interact with some other medicines; check with your pharmacist

 - combination products, such as Canesoral Duo, also include an antifungal cream which can reduce itching

-- onset of relief may be expected within one day, and complete relief is possible within two days; if symptoms persist after a week seek medical advice
+- onset of relief may be expected within one day, and complete relief is possible within two days; if symptoms persist after 3 days seek medical advice

 Other antifungal medicines